 If we were to use one simple sentence to describe SkyDrive, then we will definitely say that it knows how to keep the balance between integration and functionality.

-Before talking about more advanced SkyDrive functions, let’s go back to the basics.
+Let’s go back to the basics a bit, before talking about more advanced SkyDrive functions.
 The first thing you’ll need in order to have access to the SkyDrive cloud is a SkyDrive account or a Microsoft account.
-Those who are using Windows 8, 8.1 or Windows 10 can log in using their Microsoft account.
+Those who are using Windows 8, 8.1, or Windows 10 can log in using their Microsoft account.

 Using the cloud functions, customers can create and edit the following types of files: